L0garithmic/epubfixxr/README.md

 # ePubFixxr

+Edit: Actually working on an entire rebuild, far simpler with more features.
+No ETA.
+Use this one for now

 Releases are on the right! -->

 TL:DR | ePubFixxr is a collection of tools meant to help identify broken eBooks, repair them, convert them, optimize/shrink them (new >) sort them, rename them.
 It is a work in progress, entirely batch files, uses Calibre, EpubCheck and Java.
 If you see changes needed, feel free to let me know.